Get peace of Mind

 Firestone started as a tire manufacturer in 1900, and the company originally supplied tires for Ford’s Model-Ts.
 The first maintenance and repair shop opened in 1926, and there are now more than 1,700 locations.

-- Completely Firestone: Firestone’s website features a wide variety of informational articles to helps consumers understand the way their vehicles work and how different maintenance services keep them running longer.
+Completely Firestone: Firestone’s website features a wide variety of informational articles to helps consumers understand the way their vehicles work and how different maintenance services keep them running longer.

-- Towing: Customers who face an unexpected breakdown can call Firestone Roadside Assistance & Towing Service to receive a discounted tow to a Firestone location.
+Towing: Customers who face an unexpected breakdown can call Firestone Roadside Assistance & Towing Service to receive a discounted tow to a Firestone location.
 Firestone ensures that all towing companies associated with them are reputable and offer fair pricing.

-- Car Care Academy: Firestone offers hands-on workshops from its Car Care Academy.
+Car Care Academy: Firestone offers hands-on workshops from its Car Care Academy.
 These free classes teach drivers how to make their vehicles more fuel efficient, how to check their fluid levels in their vehicle, how to choose the best tires for their needs and more.

-- Time guarantee: Firestone’s On Time Guarantee promises customers that their vehicles will be ready at the time estimated time.
+Time guarantee: Firestone’s On Time Guarantee promises customers that their vehicles will be ready at the time estimated time.
 If the vehicle isn’t ready at the appointed time, customers receive 10 percent off of their next service.

-- Online scheduling: Those ready to purchase tires from Firestone and/or have their vehicle serviced or repaired at one of their locations can make an appointment by visiting Firestone’s website.
+Online scheduling: Those ready to purchase tires from Firestone and/or have their vehicle serviced or repaired at one of their locations can make an appointment by visiting Firestone’s website.

-- Best for Firestone Complete Auto Care is best for consumers looking for a service and repair company with a long history, established reputation and locations across the nation.
+Best for: Firestone Complete Auto Care is best for consumers looking for a service and repair company with a long history, established reputation and locations across the nation.

-Firestone Service Centers Company Profile
+Firestone Service Centers Company Information

 - Company Name: